 - only plant certified disease free seed potatoes.
 These have been grown in soils and conditions that are free of viral, fungal and bacterial diseases.

-- spray eco-oil at the first sign of greenhouse whitefly.
+- spray OCP eco-oil at the first sign of whitefly.
 These pests will weaken growth by sucking sap but they can also spread damaging viruses such as leaf roll.

 - practice crop rotation and never grow potatoes in the same space 2 years in a row to prevent a build up of diseases and soil borne pests.
-Do not plant potatoes where other members of the solanaceae family (eg capsicums, eggplants, tomatoes and chillis) have previously been growing as they can share the same diseases.
+Do not plant potatoes where other members of the solanaceae family (eg capsicums, eggplants, tomatoes and chillies) have previously been growing as they can share the same diseases.

 - remove weeds regularly which can harbour pests that spread diseases (like aphids).

-- ensure good crop nutrition by applying eco-aminogro and eco-seaweed every 2-3 weeks to foster better plant defences.
+- ensure good crop nutrition by applying OCP eco-aminogro and OCP eco-seaweed every 2-3 weeks to foster better plant defences.